intro-to-data/Labs/Week 04/README.md

 ### Question 02: Measures of central tendency

+The red line on the above plots show the calculated average.
+Which average (mean) is a better measure of central tendency?

 Links:
 - https://simple.wikipedia.org/wiki/Central_tendency

-The red line on the above plots shows the calculated average.
-Which average (mean) is a better measure of central tendency?

 Hint: You do not need any additional code for this question.
 Just look at the graphs.